An Intro to Rock Climbing Alaska

 The ethereal Hatcher Pass has long been a popular sport and trad climbing scene for locals and is now one of the best spots in Alaska for bouldering, as well.
 An hour’s drive north Anchorage, Hatcher Pass sits in the Talkeetna Range and holds many valleys ripe for climbing, particularly Archangel Valley.
 Nearby Chickaloon is another locals’ favorite for bouldering along the banks of the mighty Matanuska River.

-In the other direction, south of Anchorage, the Kenai Peninsula is also known to locals as a celebrated climbing area.
-You’ll even see climbers perched right above the Seward Highway, often in the same view as Dall sheep and beluga whales.
-You’ll find dozens of sport and trad routes here as well as in Portage Valley and around Resurrection Bay outside Seward.
+In the other direction, heading south of Anchorage, you'll see climbers perched right above the Seward Highway, often in the same view as Dall sheep and beluga whales along Turnagain Arm.
+You’ll find dozens of sport and trad routes here as well as in Portage Valley.

 The town of Valdez, located east of Anchorage on the shores of Prince William Sound, is well known for its ice climbing in winter, but it also beckons as a rock climbing destination in summer.
 A variety of trad and sport routes can be found near town, along the Richardson Highway, and in Thompson Pass outside of town - with over 200 bolted routes in the area.
 Alaska Guide Company leads guided rock climbing trips from Valdez.